Twenty-Six:

 "Arthur doesn't sound like a very formidable name," said Brian.
-"Even by fairy standards."
-Brian discovered Arthur was a full-grown grizzly bear.
+"Even by fairy standards.
+Say, what's a bear doing here?"

-"Walnuts are high in nutritious oils called omega-3 fatty acids."
-Brian, Spot, and Mimbleshaw ate the walnut in front of Arthur.
+"A nutcracker?" said Brian.
+"And walnuts are high in nutritious oils called omega-3 fatty acids."

 "What's the big idea feeding me the shells?" said Arthur.

-"Well why doesn't he try to eat the shells himself?" said Arthur.
+"Well why doesn't he try the shells himself?" said Arthur.

 "Not after they've been in another mouth," said Brian.
-"That's not hygienic."
+"That isn't hygienic."

 "Well if not the shells," said Spot, "how about the bear claws then?"